-The Ministry of Economy reviews transactions for competition-related concerns.
+The Competition Regulation Committee under the Ministry of Economy reviews transactions for competition-related concerns.

 Expropriation and Compensation

-The Mission is not aware of foreign investors involved in any expropriations in the UAE for at least the last five years.
+Mission UAE is not aware of foreign investors involved in any expropriations in the UAE in the recent past.
 There are no set federal rules governing compensation if expropriations were to occur, and individual emirates would likely treat expropriations differently.
-In practice, authorities would be unlikely to expropriate unless there were a compelling development or public interest need to do so, and in such cases compensation would likely be generous in order to maintain foreign investor confidence.
+In practice, authorities would be unlikely to expropriate unless there were a compelling development or public interest need to do so, and in such cases compensation would likely be generous to maintain foreign investor confidence.

 ICSID Convention and New York Convention

-The United Arab Emirates is a contracting state to the International Centre for the Settlement of Investment Disputes (ICSID convention) and a signatory to the convention on the Recognition and Enforcement of Foreign Arbitral awards (1958 New York Convention).
+The UAE is a contracting state to the International Center for the Settlement of Investment Disputes (ICSID convention) and a signatory to the Convention on the Recognition and Enforcement of Foreign Arbitral awards (1958 New York Convention).